ndhu/wintersmith-milchglas-template/readme.md

 the sourcemaps can then be used by chrome canary to update the scss source file when edited in the browser.

 ### uses grunt

-uses grunt (not needed) to minifiy js and css.
+uses grunt (not needed) to minifiy and concat js and css.